However, having insurance for your international or UK trip can help protect you if it does.

-There are main 5 reasons why people take travel insurance:
+There are 5 main reasons why people take travel insurance:

 Even when you’re on your way to the airport, it’s not uncommon for a storm to wreak havoc with your plans.
 Delay cover can be a useful feature of travel insurance.

 This is possibly the most valuable feature of any travel insurance policy.
-Thanks to the NHS, many of us don’t think about the costs of health care.
+Thanks to the NHS, many of us don’t think about the costs of healthcare.
 But a medical emergency in another country can be very expensive.

 Before buying a policy, check whether it covers all your gadgets and other important possessions.
 While some may be included as standard, others – such as your clubs if you’re going on a golf trip – may be optional extras.
 Also check what's covered under your home insurance policy if you have one.